 In between catching fish and sailing, there will be time to enjoy the majestic nature of Nuuk fjord with a hot cup of coffee!
 During the tour, the guide will tell you all about the fjord and if you are lucky, you might meet one of the many icebergs, calving from the Narsap Sermia Glacier.
 The icebergs are amazingly beautiful with their white and blue colours - the boat will stop at the most beautiful iceberg, so you can capture it through your camera lens!

 The sea doesn’t freeze in the winter and there is enough fish all year round, so this tour is available at any time!
-Bring your warmest hat and your camera.
-Press "Choose a date" above and book your tour today.
+Reserve your trip by selecting your preferred date and clicking Book Now.

 - Closed boat with heated cabin and restroom onboard

 - Safety equipment

 - Fishing rods and tackle for 2 people

 - Layered clothing.
 Ideally, you should pack a thermal underwear layer (top and bottom), activity layer (e.g. hiking pants and shirt), insulation layer (e.g. fleece or down jacket), and outer layer of windproof clothing (top and bottom).
 You may not need all of this on any particular day, but you should have it available.
 You should always bring a windproof jacket, regardless of the weather.